Stock futures point lower as new US-China tariffs go into effect

 |-0.51%

-In Asia on Monday, Hong Kong's Hang Seng traded lower by 1.3 percent.
+In Asia on Monday, Hong Kong's Hang Seng ended the day lower by 1.6 percent.

 Markets in China and Japan were closed for holidays.